MJ Melendez Player Props: Royals vs. Guardians

-MJ Melendez, with a slugging percentage of .265 in his past 10 games -- including one home run -- will be in action for the Kansas City Royals versus the Cleveland Guardians, with Shane Bieber on the hill, June 29 at 2:10 PM ET.
+The Kansas City Royals, including MJ Melendez (.243 slugging percentage in past 10 games, including zero homers), battle starter Tanner Bibee and the Cleveland Guardians at Progressive Field, Thursday at 7:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Guardians.
+He had a one-hit performance in his last game (1-for-4) against the Twins.

 MJ Melendez Game Info & Props vs. the Guardians